Home

 Document What You See and Hear

 I had started finding elk because I was learning to find and document good elk habitat.
 Maps began to become more vital in my planning than asking others for advice, because I was learning how to find places to hunt in elk habitat from the geography.
-Pre-hunt cyber-scouting online or with hard copy topos and aerial photos helps hone your area down to increase odds of “close encounters of the herd kind”. (pages on maps coming soon)
+Pre-hunt cyber-scouting online or with hard copy topos and aerial photos helps hone your area down to increase odds of “close encounters of the herd kind”.
+(See the Hunting Maps page here.)

 We have lived in the same place in Montana for many years now.
 I hunted the first two years in our current area without killing an elk, but I was learning the area and finding elk.